YoungseokOh/Crypto-Arbitrage-Trading-Project/README.md

   For managing sensitive data using a `.env` file.
   Install with: `pip install python-dotenv`

+- **matplotlib**
+  For creating visualizations.
+  Install with: `pip install matplotlib`

+- **tqdm**
+  For displaying progress bars.
+  Install with: `pip install tqdm`

+- **mplfinance**
+  For financial data plotting.
+  Install with: `pip install mplfinance`

+## Creating a requirements.txt File

+Create a file named `requirements.txt` in the project's root directory with the following content:

 Then, install all dependencies at once with: